timberline-secondary/hackerspace-scripts-2/README.md

 1. Move into the git repo: `mv hackerspace-scripts-2`
 1. Run the setup script: `./control-panel` or `bash control-panel`

 Once install is complete, log out and back in again.
-You should  now be able to run the control-panel from anywhere by typing `controlpanel` in a terminal.
+You should  now be able to run the control-panel from anywhere by typing `control-panel` in a terminal.
 You can also autocomplete by typing `cont` + <kbd>Tab</kbd>